bobwallis/Blueline/README.md

 3) Create and initialise the database
 -------------------------------------
-Create a new database and user if required (to match what was just put in the configuration), either using your system tools, or by running `php ./app/console doctrine:database:create`.
+Create a new PostgreSQL database and user if required (to match what was just put in the configuration), either using your system tools, or by running `php ./app/console doctrine:database:create`.

 Now would be a good time to install the necessary database functions.
-If using MySQL, build and install the UDF in `./resources/UDFs` by following the guidance there.
-If using PostgreSQL, install the `fuzzystrmatch` extension into the Blueline database, by executing something like `psql -d blueline -c "CREATE EXTENSION fuzzystrmatch"`.
+Install the `fuzzystrmatch` extension into the Blueline database, by executing something like `psql -d blueline -c "CREATE EXTENSION fuzzystrmatch"`.

 Have a look at Doctrine's table creation SQL with: